Billy Mckay: Inverness Caledonian Thistle return (loan)

 Mckay returned to Inverness on loan on 31 January 2017.
 He scored a spectacular overhead kick to give Caley the win over Rangers on 24 February 2017, ending their winless streak that stood 15 matches, which started in October 2016.

 Ross County

 Mckay signed a two-year contract with Ross County in July 2017, moving from Wigan Athletic on a free transfer, despite having a year to run on his Wigan contract.
 Mckay was released by County on 27 May 2021 along with nine other players.

-Inverness Caledonian Thistle
+Inverness Caledonian Thistle (third spell)

 On 16 June 2021, Mckay re-signed for Inverness Caledonian Thistle on a two-year deal.

 On 25 April 2022, Mckay was named in the PFA Championship Team of the Year.

 On 17 September 2022, Mckay surpassed Barry Wilson to become the club's 2nd all-time goal scorer, adding his 83rd goal in all competitions, with a goal in a 3–2 away win against Dundee in the Scottish Championship.

+Mckay scored his 99th and 100th Inverness goals in their 3–0 Scottish Cup semi-final win over Falkirk on 29 April 2023.

+On 26 July 2023, Mckay became Inverness record goalscorer with his 102nd goal for the club in a 3-2 defeat against Airdrie.

+On 17 August 2024, Mckay made his 300th appearance for the club against Montrose.

+On 24 October 2024, Mckay was appointed as assistant manager to interim manager, Scott Kellacher, after manager Duncan Ferguson was sacked by administrators.